StuartSul/SampyoNet/README.md

 `requirements.txt` lists all the dependencies.

 `models/` is a directory with all pretrained weights in it.
+Our main model is `2_largfac.hdf5`